 Amy has been a vocal advocate for the LGBTQIA+ community for years since becoming a student at the University of Stirling, where in her last year she took on a role at LEAP Sports scotland where she began campaigning for LGBTQIA+ Inclusion in sports.
 Now graduated Amy spends her time volunteering and working for a number of rights based charities focusing on equality, policy change and education covering race issues, community inclusion and gender and sexuality inequality.
 Amy is an Education Officer on the Football v Homophobia Youth Panel

-Scott is an Associate Professor at Nottingham Business School who leads modules across undergraduate and postgraduate levels and also supervises research students at doctoral level.
-Scott’s research focuses on diversity issues, especially in sports organisations, and he has received grant funding from Sport England and the Government Equalities Office to conduct this research.
+Scott is an Associate Professor at Nottingham Business School whose research focuses on diversity issues, especially in sports organisations.
+He has received grant funding from Sport England and the Government Equalities Office to conduct this research.
 He has been a member of the Football v Homophobia core team since 2012, and a former Chair of the Nottingham LGBT+ football club.

 A former professional footballer who made over 400 appearances for teams such as West Ham United, Bristol Rovers, Dagenhm & Redbridge and Barnet.
 Anwar became one of the first British Asiams to play mainstream football in the Uk and is currently the Assistant Manager at Aldershot Town.